Call us0333 370 4333

 Share

-Whatever the nature of any dispute, and whether or not court proceedings have already commenced, it will always be prudent to endeavour to resolve the issues by discussion with your opponent, if such opportunity arises.
+Whatever the nature of any dispute, and whether or not court proceedings have already commenced, it will always be prudent to endeavour to resolve the issues by discussion with your opponent, if such opportunity arises, as part of the dispute resolution process.

 An additional attraction is the likelihood that a negotiated settlement will be achieved well before a Hearing Date becomes available to present the issues before a court.